Health and Medical Psychology

 Quantitative Study(ies)

-Objective: This study compared the effectiveness of Intensive Short-Term Dynamic Psychotherapy (ISTDP) and participation in Narcotics Anonymous (NA) groups in reducing craving among men with substance use disorders.
+Objective: This study compared the effectiveness of Intensive Short-Term Dynamic Psychotherapy and Narcotics Anonymous participation in reducing craving among men with opioid use disorders.

 Methods and Materials: This quasi-experimental study used a pretest–posttest control-group design with a three-month follow-up.
-The sample included men with opioid-related substance use disorders referred to addiction treatment camps supervised by the Tehran Province Welfare Organization and NA groups.
-Participants were assigned to ISTDP, NA, or control groups.
-The intervention groups received 30 therapeutic sessions, while the control group received no intervention during the study period.
-Craving was assessed using the Momentary Craving Questionnaire.
-Data were analyzed using mixed repeated-measures analysis of variance and Bonferroni post hoc tests.
+Participants were men with opioid use disorders referred to addiction treatment camps supervised by the Tehran Province Welfare Organization and Narcotics Anonymous groups in Tehran.
+Participants were assigned to an Intensive Short-Term Dynamic Psychotherapy group, a Narcotics Anonymous group, or a control group.
+Craving was assessed using the Momentary Craving Questionnaire at pretest, posttest, and follow-up.
+Data were analyzed using mixed repeated-measures ANOVA and Bonferroni post hoc tests in SPSS.